 You can also allocate money upfront toward debt repayment.

 Once you’ve designated your savings, you are free to spend the rest of your earnings as you please.
 But whatever you do, do not dip into the money you are saving.

 This method is ideal for those who want to prioritize their savings without spending time on traditional methods.

 There is no "one-size-fits-all" approach to budgeting.
-Most people will need to try one more than one strategies to find the one that fits your needs and lifestyle.
+Most people will need to try more than one strategies to find the one that fits their needs and lifestyle.
 Some common, effective strategies include:

 - The Line-Item Budget.

 Regardless of which budgeting system you choose, the underlying goal is the same.
 To establish a plan for how you spend money today, so you can meet your financial goals tomorrow.

 Jack is the Head of Content Marketing at LeverageRx, a personal finance company that simplifies how healthcare professionals shop for financial products and services.
 A Creighton University graduate and former advertising creative, he has written extensively about topics in personal finance, work-life, employee benefits, and technology.
 His work has been featured in MSN, Benzinga, TMCNet, StartupNation, Council for Disability Awareness, and more.